DeltaV-Station/Delta-v/CONTRIBUTING.md

 We mostly merge upstream features in big chunks (e.g. a month of upstream PRs at a time), but urgent features can be merged early, separately.

-Early merges are an exception to the above rules - if cherry-picking a PR for an early merge, you can leave out all the `#DeltaV` comments, since the code is coming directly from upstream without any changes.
+Early merges are an exception to the above rules - if cherry-picking a PR for an early merge, you don't need to add `#DeltaV` comments, since the code is coming directly from upstream without any changes.

 # Mapping